Adarsh-Kmt/WebsocketReverseProxy/README.md

    - Use `algorithm={round-robin/random}` to specify load balancing algorithm. (random load balancing algorithm used by default)
    - Use the format `serverN={host:port}` to list the address of each server.
    - Use `serverN_max_workers=X` to specify the maximum number of workers/TCP connections per server.
-   - User `serverN_min_workers=Y` to specify the minimum number of workers/TCP connections to be maintained per server.
+   - Use `serverN_min_workers=Y` to specify the minimum number of workers/TCP connections to be maintained per server.
    - Use `serverN_worker_timeout=Z` to specify the timeout (in seconds) after which an idle worker/TCP connection will terminate.
+   - Use `serverN_buffer_size=W` to specify the maximum number of requests that can be queued in a buffer before being sent to the server.

 5. **Create Health Check Endpoint:**